Find Your New Career Path: 11 Alternative Careers for Journalists

 Social media and video editing

 Journalism has changed radically over the last few decades.
-While before journalists were only expected to get and write the story, now they have to take part in other aspects of reporting too.
+While before journalists were only expected to get and write the story, now they have to take part in other aspects of reporting too, such as capturing excellent drone footage.

 That includes getting visuals, both photos and videos, for their current piece —and sharing them on social media.
 Whether it’s Twitter or TikTok, journalists have to be up-to-date on the trending platforms, knowing how to reach a broader audience.